-The G7 Foreign and Development Track, led by the Foreign, Commonwealth and Development Office, will take an integrated approach to tackling the foreign policy and international development challenges of the day, to support our overall Presidency ambition of building back better together.
+The G7 Foreign and Development Track, led by the Foreign, Commonwealth and Development Office, is taking an integrated approach to tackling the foreign policy and international development challenges of the day, to support our overall Presidency ambition of building back better together.

-The UK will host the first in-person meeting of G7 foreign and development ministers in over 2 years at COVID-secure talks in central London between 3 to 5 May 2021.
+The UK hosted the first in-person meeting of G7 foreign and development ministers in over 2 years at COVID-secure talks in central London from 3 - 5 May 2021.

-The meeting is a crucial opportunity to revitalise in-person diplomacy and will look to establish a shared approach among the world’s leading democracies on equitable vaccine access, to agree global girls’ education targets, rigorous goals on climate finance and new measures to prevent famine and food insecurity.
+The meeting was a crucial opportunity to revitalise in-person diplomacy and looked to establish a shared approach among the world’s leading democracies on equitable vaccine access, to agree global girls’ education targets, rigorous goals on climate finance and new measures to prevent famine and food insecurity.